Having trouble choosing a freelance writing niche?

-In other words, high-quality clients prefer to work with a writer with a clear niche.
+High-quality clients prefer to work with a writer with a clear niche.

 Here's an example:

-Let’s say you need a professional website and a logo that captures the personality of you and your business.
-You have a clear vision of what you want your branding and website to look and just need to hire someone to execute it.
+Let's say you need a professional website and a logo that captures the personality of you and your business.
+You have a clear vision of what you want your branding and website to look like and just need to hire someone to execute it.